 Given that, why would three administrations, one Republican and two Democrat, stonewall approval of what is arguably the most thoroughly tested genetic modification in the world?
 Salmon have been genetically modified since I was a kid yet none have been approved for food production yet due to constant political lobbying by anti-science environmentalists.

-has been under federal regulatory review by the FDA since 1995.
+The AquAdvantage salmon has been under federal regulatory review by the FDA since 1995.
 What is so scary about this fish, such a worry that Congress and presidents of both sides are worried they will alienate environmentally concerned people?
 It carries a gene from Chinook salmon that speeds growth and improves feed efficiency in farm-raised fish.

 In that same period, a dozen dangerous drugs have been pulled off the market that had gotten FDA approval; there were expensive settlements for Vioxx, used to treat arthritis, because the drug doubled the risk of heart attacks and Avandia, once the world’s best-selling diabetes drug, is untouchable after the FDA restricted it and Europeans pulled it completely.

 Activists cite the precautionary principle and insist this genetically enhanced fish might force the wild salmon population into extinction if they get into the wild or might pose an increased allergy risk for consumers.
 Where is the science data for those 'might' insinuations?
 Well, there is none, it is literally a red herring - because herring contain far more allergens than these salmon.

 What is the approval process for animals created through 'conventional' modification?
 Trivial.
 And the FDA has agreed there is no risk in these salmon but political shelling by unpleasant anti-science leftists has continued to keep them from granting approval.